piScope/homebrew-TwoPi/README.md

 update piScope and PetraM modules

 ```
+    To use Petra-M, use activartion command to setup envrioment
+      > activate_twopi
+    Then, you can start piScope
+      TwoPi_xxx> piscope
+    You can use twop command to update PetraM modules
+      TwoPi_xxx> twopi update <module name>             # to check if update exists
-  > twopi update <module name>   # to check if update exists
+      TwoPi_xxx> twopi update --install <module name>   # to check if update exists
-  > twopi update --install <module name>   # to check if update exists
+      TwoPi_xxx> twopi update --install <module name>   # to check if update exists
     if <module name> is not specified.
 It will check all modules
 ```

 #### memo for bottling (This section needs update)